Houses and flats occupied by unrelated tenants who share kitchen, bathroom and/or other facilities are known as houses in multiple occupation (HMOs).

-Residential properties containing multiple flats and or bedsits are known as Houses in Multiple Occupation (HMOs).
 If you are a tenant living in an HMO and you need advice or information, please contact us.
-HMOs also include some guesthouses, hostels and lodging houses.

 Regulation and responsibilities

-Your landlord will generally be responsible for fire precautions, such as fire detection systems and emergency lighting, maintenance and management of the building and communal areas, internal maintenance of rented flats or bedsits and the provision of amenities.
+Your landlord will generally be responsible for the maintenance and management of the HMO, its communal areas, its amenities, the fire precautions such as fire detection and emergency lighting systems, and the internal maintenance of the rented flats or bedsits.

-If you think your landlord may need a licence, see landlord's guide to licensing (PDF - 243.42 KB).
+If you think your landlord may need a licence, see landlord's guide to licensing.